Traditional healers of Southern Africa: Medicines and muthi

 The spiritually curative medicines prescribed by a traditional healer are called muthi.
 They may be employed in healing as warranted in the opinion of the herbal specialist or inyanga.
-Muthi is a term derived from a Zulu word for tree.
+The term "muthi" is derived from the Zulu/Xhosa/Northern Ndebele umuthi, meaning 'tree'.

 African traditional medicine makes extensive use of botanical products but the medicine prescribed by an inyanga may also include other formulations which are zoological or mineral in composition.
-Traditional medicine uses approximately 3,000 out of 30,000 species of higher plants of Southern Africa.
+Traditional medicine uses approximately 3,000 out of 30,000 species of higher plants of southern Africa.
 Over 300 species of plants have been identified as having psychoactive healing effects on the nervous system, many of which need further cultural and scientific study In South African English and Afrikaans, the word muthi is sometimes used as a slang term for medicine in general.
+A variation on spelling, "muti" is a result of the historical effects of the British colonial spelling.

+Bapedi traditional healers use 36 plant species to manage reproductive health problems.
+These medicinal species are distributed among 35 genera and 20 families.
+The largest proportion of medicinal species collected belongs to the family Asteraceae (such as Calendula) followed by Fabaceae (such as the butterfly pea plant), and Euphorbiaceae (such as Phyllanthus Muellerianus).

-Muthis are prepared, and depending on the affliction, a number of purification practices can be administered Ukuzila Fasting one of the most important thing to do in preparing muthi and healing.
-These practices include bathing, vomiting, steaming, nasal ingestion, enemas, and cuttings:
+Muthi is prepared, and depending on the affliction, a number of purification practices can be administered.
+Abstinence and fasting are important things to do in preparing muthi and healing.
+Purification practices include bathing, vomiting, steaming, nasal ingestion, enemas, and cuttings: